 Really Big Numbers (Richard Evan Schwartz) — This reading guide is geared for middle schoolers.

-> NEW!
 Genius: The Game (Leopoldo Gout) — This reading guide is geared for middle school through early high school level.

-> Nearly Gone (Elle Cosimano)
+Nearly Gone (Elle Cosimano)

 Reading guides for the Mathical Book Prize are created by the Mathematical Sciences Research Institute (MSRI) and First Book.
 They are available for free download on the Mathical Books website, as well as on the First Book Marketplace.

 First Book is a national nonprofit social enterprise that provides books and educational materials for educators serving children in need.